ckiee/desk-fcobs/README.md

 It's just a tiny little firmware that takes in `PPPPWWWWCWCW`, controlled by a little rust driver that currently just fades.
 I run it then stop it when I'm happy with the setting.

+It doesn't manage it's own serial connection yet, so you'll have to `cargo run | picocom /dev/ttyUSB1 -qb 115200`.

 ## You should automate that!

 Yes, yes, I should.
 Maybe I'll make it work like [`redshift`](http://jonls.dk/redshift/).